 I paid dearly for that sight.
-The sickening stench from hundreds of beings crowded into such a small space without fresh air, was frightful.
-Overcome by horror at the sight and smell, I turned faint and sick at heart and hurried away.
+The sickening stench from hundreds of naked beings crowded into a space so small, in so warm a climate, without ventilation, was frightful.
+Overcome by horror at the sight and smell, I turned faint and sick at heart, and hastened to the stern.
 Here, seated on stools, sullen and gloomy, were the officers.
-I assigned my small crew into watches,34 and had put a man at the helm.
-Finally, I had a moment's time to look into the cabin which was to be my home.
+When I had divided my small crew into watches, and had put a man at the helm, I had a moment's time to look into the cabin which was to be my home.

-The next morning found us rolling in a dead calm.
-As the day grew on, the intense heat and glare made the slave ship a den of indescribable horror.
+The next morning found us rolling in a dead calm, and as the day grew on, the intense heat and glare made the slave ship a den of indescribable horror.
 The slaves, of course, were brought on deck, or they would have suffocated and died.
 We continued to do this every day from early light till sunset.
-They filled the waist and gangways in a fearful jam.
-There were over seven hundred men, women, boys, and young girls.
+They filled the waist and gangways in a fearful jam, for there were over seven hundred men, women, boys, and young girls.
 I also ordered that beginning at daylight, they should be taken in groups of twenty or more and given saltwater baths by hose from the ship's pumps.
 This brought renewed life after their fearful nights on the slave deck.
 That day and the next, Constellation's carpenters and sail makers were aboard repairing damage as Constellation remained rolling near at hand.

-Windsails were provided for ventilation.
-None but those who have actually seen a slave deck can form an idea of its horrors.
-Imagine a deck about 20 feet wide, perhaps 120 feet long, and 5 feet high.
-Imagine this to be the living and sleeping space of 720 human beings!
-At sundown, when they were carried below, trained slaves received the poor wretches one-by-one.
-They laid each creature on his side in the wings.
-They packed the next against him, and the next, and the next, and so on.
-It was like so many spoons packed away, fitted into each other, a living mass.
-Just as they were packed, so they remained.
-The pressure prevented any movement, or the turning of hand or foot, until the next morning.
-Then, after their terrible night of horror they were brought on deck once more, weak, worn, and sick.
+Windsails were provided for ventilation, but none but those who have actually seen a slave deck can form an idea of its horrors.
+Imagine a deck about 20 feet wide, and perhaps 120 feet long, and 5 feet high.
+Imagine this to be the place of abode and sleep, during long, hot, breathless nights, of 720 human beings!
+At sundown, when they were carried below, trained slaves received the poor wretches one-by-one, and laying each creature on his side in the wings, packed the next against him, and the next, and the next, and so on, till like so many spoons packed away, they fitted into each other, a living mass.
+Just as they were packed, so must they remain, for the pressure prevented any movement, or the turning of hand or foot, until the next morning when from their terrible night of horror they were brought on deck once more, weak, and worn, and sick.